stardust5555/100-days-code/log.md

 **Thoughts:** Today was a goo day again.
 I think I should keep practising pgexercises because it taught me a lot of new stuff today.
 Honestly, I really struggled with creating a repo - I thought it was going to be easy.
 I'm glad that I'm having these struggles in week 5 and not later down the line.

+# INTERMISSION
+During the bootcamp things got a little hectic.
+100 days of code became too stressuful to maintain whilst staying afloat with the intensive bootcamp.
+So I made the decision to leave this log for the time being.
+However, now I've finished the bootcamp, I want this another go.
+I'm exicted to keep a record of the new things I'm going to learn.
+I'm going to put less pressure on myself this time.
+I won't be coding on the weekends as I want to try and have a better work/life balance this time around.
+Hopefully I'll get to 100 this time around!

+### Day 1: August 30th, 2022
+**Today's Progress:** Updated my Github Profile.
+Started learning Python!
+Applied for a backend job.

+**Thoughts:** I created a repo called "Learning-Python".
+I haven't touched Python since uni.
+And at uni I only learnt the very basics (e.g. what an array is), so it essentially feels like I'm starting from scratch.
+I'm very excited to get stuck back in.
+Hopefully I'll be able to create my own project using Python soon. :)